brianwu33/brianwu33/README.md

 - 👋 Hi, I’m Brian
 - 💻 I'm a Software Developer
-- 🎓 I’m a second-year Computer Engineering at the University of Waterloo
+- 🎓 I’m a second-year Computer Engineering undergraduate student at the University of Waterloo
 - 🌱 I’m interested in full-stack, AI, and ML
 - 💞️ I’m looking to collaborate on any full-stack projects